envomer/core/README.md

 ## TODO
 - Give the user more access to notification providers (Pushover for example has some params such url that can be of use at some point)
+- Add api to services defined in core package

 ## API